Runpython-IntroProgramming/Final-Project/design.md

 ## Design Specification
 I will use runpython and the ggame library.
 This will utilize Python 3.

-Each "icon" will be a sprite.
-When the mouse is pressed down within 20 pixels of the sprite, it will register that icon as being selected.
+I have 6 icons which are displayed: a boy, bird, bunny, cat, tree, and flower.
+Each "icon" is a sprite.
+When the mouse is pressed down within 40 pixels of the center of that sprite, it will register that icon as being selected.The next place the user clicks on, a copy of the selected

 images: https://s-media-cache-ak0.pinimg.com/originals/d8/d9/59/d8d9596f8e39f135f86a01f61d381eec.jpg, https://s-media-cache-ak0.pinimg.com/originals/d8/d9/59/d8d9596f8e39f135f86a01f61d381eec.jpg.